-MSN Education and Management
+MSN in Education & Management

 The McKendree University Division of Nursing is dedicated to providing a Master of

 Science in Nursing Program that will contribute to the knowledge base, professional

 • Nurse Manager

 The program is taught in a blended, 8 to 16 week format.
 The Nurse Manager Program requires 37 semester credit hours, the Nurse Educator Program requires 38, and the Nurse Palliative Care Program requires 37.
 All three courses of study can be completed in approximately 20 months.
 Classroom experiences, seminars, and practicum form the base of instruction with electronic resources being utilized to supplement classroom interaction.